 Once the incident report has been signed, the Employee submits the requisition of new PPE together with the incident report to the HR Assistant.
 The HR Assistant marks out the old damaged PPE and raises an internal requisition for PPE incident renewal.
 The Configured PPE matrix will then be used to determine the relevant PPE equipment to issue and the applicable anniversary dates for Equipment issued.
 The Head of Section (HR Officer) approves the requisition for incident renewal PPE.
 Once the requisition is approved the request will be routed to Stores (Accounting Assistant -Inventory for issuing).

 NB: Employee must leave the old damaged PPE to the Accounting Assistant -Inventory upon issuing of new PPE.

 PPE Request Form Field Description

 Actors

 End user

 HR Assistant

 HR Officer

 Accounting Assistance Inventory

-Head of Section

-Head of Department

 SHE Officer

 Workflow/Notification